NickLargen/Styled-Scroll/README.md

 * **contentChange:** Boolean.
 Content additions, modifications, and deletions can affect the scrollheight.
 On most platforms this uses a Mutation Observer.
 * **elementResize:** Boolean.
 The scrollable element has changed in width or height.
 Since dom elements don't natively fire resize events this is implemented by inserting a child iframe with 100% width and height.
 This is computationally intensive (particularly with a large number of scrollable elements) and should be disabled if unnecessary.
 * **windowResize:** Boolean.
 The scrollbar will be updated whenever the window is.
 This is very useful for any element whose dimensions are determined by window size.
 * **poll:** Number.
 An interval in milliseconds to constantly send refreshes.
-This a brute force approach that will guarantee scrollbar accuracy but consumes resources even on elements that aren't modified, so use only if absolutely necessary.
+This a brute force approach that will guarantee scrollbar accuracy but consumes resources on static elements.
+Avoid creating a large number of polling objects on the same page.
 Non-positive numbers will cause refreshes to be requested at 60fps and a boolean true will use a default poll interval.

 Default: `{ contentChange: true, elementResize: true }`